Raatchasi: Critical response

-Raatchasi received positive reviews from critics.
+Raatchasi received mixed reviews from critics.

-Behindwoods gave the film 3.5 out of 5 stars and stated "Jyotika's performance is clean throughout and the clarity she brings to screen is impeccable.
-She steals the show with good dialogue delivery and body language.
-The film could have been way better if the story was treated well and the screenplay was more engaging."
-Sify.com rated the film 3.5 out 5 stars and explained "Raatchasi works mainly because of Jyotika, as her performance is solid and sincere.
+Indiaglitz gave 3.25/5 stars and wrote "Sy.
+Gowthamraj makes a respectable debut armed with genuine knowledge of the issues he has taken up and filming it as honestly as he could.
+The lack of finesse can be forgiven for the strong content and messages".
+Sify.com rated the film 3/5 stars and said, "Raatchasi works mainly because of Jyotika, as her performance is solid and sincere.
 She is in there in every frame and is in superb form.
 She has even put on a little weight to look convincing as a teacher.
 Though it takes some time to sync with her character, slowly she grabs our attention and makes us travel along with her.
 Watch it for the topical message, sharp dialogues and an earnest Jyotika."
-The Times of India summarised the film by saying "Jyotika's performance as the dutiful teacher is the prime saving grace of this preachy film" and gave the film 3.5 out of 5 stars.